gelmio/oblivious-svelte/src/assets/Oblivious.md

 Y'know, *organisation.*
 *Backup plans.*
 Ben assures me it won't be a problem...
-   * I trust him.* But I'm sceptical as fuck.
+*I trust him.* But I'm sceptical as fuck.
 He's so *lackadaisical*, so thoroughly *nonplussed.*
 He seems to be bordering on boredom...
 Is that assuring?
 Or concerning...?
-♦
+---
 We show up at a monstrous shipping port, pick a boat that looks like it's leaving soon, and ask to go to Morocco.
 Yep.
 No worries.
 We pay, and ride into the hull.
 The ship leaves.
 No questions asked.
 *Easy...*
-♦
+---
 Passport, prepare to get *devirginated.*
 *Morocco...*
 Fucking *Africa.*